Keyboard shortcuts

 Sign commits using specific keys

 These aliases allow me to sign commits using my personal PGP key on the work machine, or vice-versa, by physically plugging the correct Yubikey into the machine.
-By themselves they won't be very useful to anybody else, but they could be useful as examples if you have to deal with
+By themselves they won't be very useful to anybody else, but they could be useful as examples if you need to use different keys for different repos.

 git config --global alias.commitp "commit --gpg-sign=E3F7F5F76640299C5507FBAA49B9FD3BB4422EBB --author='John Simpson <jms1@jms1.net>'"